-MAP-Elites overview: MAP-Elites is a population-based, evolutionary algorithm that works by defining a set of behavioral characteristics: discrete-valued functions over genotypes (in our case, game programs in the DSL) that form the axes of a multi-dimensional archive of cells.
-At each step, a game g is selected uniformly from among the individuals in the archive and mutated to form a new game g'.
-The mutated g' is evaluated both under the fitness function f and each of the n behavioral characteristics $b_i : \mathcal{G} \to \{0, \ldots, k_i\}$ in order to determine which cell $c = [b_1(g), \ldots, b_n(g)]$ it occupies.
+MAP-Elites overview: MAP-Elites is a population-based, evolutionary algorithm that works by defining a set of behavioral characteristics: discrete-valued functions over genotypes (in our case, game programs in the DSL) that form the axes of a multi-dimensional archive of cells (and see an overview in Figure ED-2b).
+At each step, a game g is selected uniformly from among the individuals in the archive (Figure ED-2b, step 1) and mutated to form a new game g' (Figure ED-2b, step 2) .
+The mutated g' is evaluated both under the fitness function f and each of the n behavioral characteristics $b_i: \mathcal{G} \to \{0,\ldots,k_i\}$ in order to determine which cell $c = [b_1(g),\ldots,b_n(g)]$ it occupies.
 If the cell is unoccupied, then g' enters the archive.
-Otherwise, it enters the archive (and replaces the previous occupant) only if its fitness is greater than the current occupant of the cell.
+Otherwise, it enters the archive (and replaces the previous occupant) only if its fitness is greater than the current occupant of the cell (Figure ED-2b, step 3) .
 In this way, the algorithm maintains an "elite" for each possible combination of values under the behavioral characteristics.

-Behavioral characteristics: Inspired by prior work on using MAP-Elites for procedural content generation [9], we define a set of integer-valued behavioral characteristics that each indicate how many preferences in each archive game match one of nine archetypal exemplar gameplay preferences.
+Behavioral characteristics: Inspired by prior work on using MAP-Elites for procedural content generation [13], we define a set of integer-valued behavioral characteristics that each indicate how many preferences in each archive game match one of nine archetypal exemplar gameplay preferences (illustrated as the axes of the grid in Figure ED-2b).
 These include several types of ball-throwing preferences, as well as ones capturing block-stacking, object-sorting, and other miscellaneous activities.
 We also include two other features, one capturing whether or not the game includes a setup component, and one capturing the total number of preferences.
 For additional details and descriptions of the exemplar preferences, see Supplementary information D. The 11 total behavioral characteristics result in a total archive size of 2000 games.